-In this article, I invite you on a getaway to the Breton coastline, a seaside and cultural territory, in 4 Sensation Bretagne resorts located in the Morbihan department.
+In this article, I invite you on a getaway to the Breton coastline, a seaside and cultural territory, visiting 4 Sensation Bretagne resorts located in the Morbihan department.
 This network brings together 30 coastal towns and seaside resorts in Brittany, some of which I have already mentioned on the blog, such as Bénodet, Val-André, or even Binic and Saint-Quay-Portrieux.
-This collective of resorts is united by shared values and a charter focused on eco-responsible tourism.
-They are also connected by the GR 34, the famous coastal path.
-I suggest you go and discover Carnac, Arzon, and Damgan in the Gulf of Morbihan, and finally Pénestin.
+This collective of resorts is united by shared values and a common charter focused on eco-responsible tourism.
+They are also linked by the GR 34, the famous customs officers’ trail.
+I invite you to come and discover Carnac, Arzon, and Damgan in the Gulf of Morbihan, and finally Pénestin.

-This trip is the story of a blogtrip we took in June 2024 with my favorite photographer and a few blogger friends.
-Below, as usual, I offer you a small selection of things to do and see if you come for a stay in Brittany, as well as some great addresses.
+This trip is the story of a blog trip we took in June 2024 with my favorite photographer and a few fellow bloggers.
+Below, as always, I’ve put together a small selection of things to do and see if you are coming for a stay in Brittany, along with some great addresses.

 Practical Information

-- Getting there by train: by train from Montparnasse station to Rennes by TGV (1h30), then change for Vannes by TER (1h10), or there are also direct TGV trains Paris – Vannes (2h45)
+- Getting there by train: by train from Montparnasse station to Rennes by TGV (1h30), then transfer to Vannes by TER (1h10), or there are also direct TGVs from Paris to Vannes (2h45)

-- Local specialties to discover during your stay: Plancouët, a natural mineral water from Brittany that we drank everywhere; Kari Gosse, the “Breton curry” which comes from a recipe of spices with overseas flavors invented by Mr. Gosse, because curry originally arrived in France via the port of Lorient, and the Bretons saw it as a perfect culinary companion for fish products.
+- Local specialties to discover during your stay: Plancoët, a natural Breton mineral water we drank everywhere; Kari Gosse, the “Breton curry” which comes from a spice recipe with overseas aromas invented by Mr. Gosse, because curry first arrived in France via the port of Lorient and the Bretons saw it as a perfect culinary companion for fishing products.

 Table of Contents